 What does this mean for you, the patient?
 It will allow for more precision in your treatment, analysis of what is affecting your oral health and ongoing monitoring of long-term results.
 It also means treatment is much faster: less time in the chair and faster healing times.
 Dr. Cain is able to see things other dentists cannot with see with their eyes, even when using a loupe.

 Dr. Cain is a member of the Academy of Microscope Enhanced Dentistry (AMED) and stays informed of new developments and treatment protocols using microscope technologies.
 He has completed additional training that allowed him to incorporate microscopes into his dental practices.
-This investment has allowed him to better diagnose and treatment his patients more efficiently.
+This investment has allowed Dr. Robert Cain to better diagnose more efficiently.

 Dr. Cain uses the services of OralDNA® laboratories to analyze the bacteria on surfaces in your mouth, looking for pathogens that are known to cause gum disease.
 Patients can learn about their unique oral health concerns as well as possible overall health risks that can be associated with certain types of bacteria.

 Oral DNA analysis is a comprehensive treatment tool for the most individualized treatment recommendations and more predictable results.
 After taking a swab of your saliva, Dr. Cain will send it the OralDNA® Labs for testing and diagnostics.

 The results will provide important insight into the current state of your oral health as well as valuable information about your unique risk factors for both dental health and systemic health concerns.

 The bacteria present in the mouth can provide a window into our overall physical well being and enable Dr. Cain to make individualized recommendations for maintaining your oral health and monitoring for other health concerns, including diabetes and cardiovascular disease.